 The rains are back in India.
-Along with its enchanting fragrances and spellbinding beauty, it has also brought back risks that may affect your precious wooden furniture and embellishments.
+Along with its enchanting fragrances and spellbinding beauty, it has also brought back risks that may affect your precious wooden furniture

 Here's how you can adapt the recent interior designing trends and protect the furniture from the dark clouds of monsoon.